AmpliconSuite/AmpliconReconstructorOM/README.md

 Starting from the pre-generated input data should run on a standard desktop in less than 10-15 minutes.

 An example .yaml file is provided in the test_files directory.
-By default AR will not produce CycleViz images unless either the `CV_SRC` bash variable is set (CycleViz installation) or `--CV_path /path/to/CycleViz/` is specified.

 To run the test, do